JarrettBillingsley/adi/notes.md

 - `MemoryMap`: iterators for bankable regions, ROM regions, etc?
 - `SpanKind`: like, an array/variable owner type
 - `RefMap`: does this need to be `BTreeMap/Set`? (do we need ordering?)
+- Disassemblers and Printers can take ctor arguments
+	- have to be able to account for that in IArchitecture.
+- Names should be more than just Strings...
+	- Name::Hardware (for MMIO regs, vector locations etc)
+	- Name::AutoGen (not actually in the name table, just used for display)
+	- Name::User (user-given)
+- ditch derive_new, it's not helping a lot

 **Idea:** have "special" segment for unresolved locations (know the VA but not the segment).
 That way we can point to them, but not actually resolve them until later. it'll also make it easier to resolve them since there will be inrefs to them.